 The Gatwick Airport Railway Station - recently refurbished - is adjacent to the South Terminal.

-With one long runway and 40 million passengers annually*, London Gatwick Airport is served by a multitude of domestic & international, regular & low-cost, and charter airlines, offering direct and connecting flights to all parts of the world.
+With one long runway and 43 million passengers in 2016, London Gatwick Airport is served by a multitude of domestic & international, regular & low-cost, and charter airlines, offering direct and connecting flights to all parts of the world.
 Gatwick also is able to accommodate the Airbus A380.
 As Gatwick's passenger count is on a steady increase, so do the airline and destination choices available.